Anna Campbell: Death

 Our British comrade Hêlîn Qereçox (Anna Campbell) has become the symbol of all women after resisting against fascism in Afrin to create a free world.
 We promise to fulfill Hêlîn’s struggle and honour her memory in our fight for freedom.

-She is the first British woman to die fighting for the YPJ.

 Legacy

 Following the announcement of Campbell's death, her father started a campaign to recover her body, which could not be located by aid organisations until a ceasefire was in place in the area.